andrewsteck/andrewsteck.github.io/index.md

 I am an Assistant Professor of Strategic Management at the University of Toronto, cross-appointed between the Department of Management at the University of Toronto Mississauga, and the Rotman School of Management.
 I graduated with a PhD in Economics from Duke University in 2018.

-My research interests include industrial organization, the economics of innovation, energy economics, and applied microeconomics.j
+My research interests include industrial organization, the economics of innovation, energy economics, and applied microeconomics.